 - Studies involving work with animals will need approval via the University’s Animal Welfare and Ethical Review Body (AWERB)

 For studies involving healthy human participants, the University of Nottingham operates a devolved structure for ethical review, reflecting the diverse nature of research across the University.
 Review and approval takes place at School/Faculty level.
-Details of School/Faculty ethical review processes and further guidance can be accessed on the research ethics workspace pages (log-in required) or by contacting the relevant faculty directly.

 The University's Research Integrity and Ethics Committee reports to Senate and addresses both research integrity and research ethics.